Defense Policy Board Advisory Committee: History

 In a 30 January 2021 memo, newly confirmed president Biden's Secretary of Defense Lloyd Austin ordered a "zero-based" review of all the Pentagon advisory boards, and fired all members of the Pentagon advisory boards who are appointed by the DoD effective 16 February 2021.
 That included all members of the Defense Policy Board.
 In September 2021, Austin reinstated 16 advisory boards, including the Defense Policy Board.

-In March 2024, a review of all DOD advisory committees was initiated by Joe Kaspar, SECDEV Hegseth's then-chief of staff.
+In March 2025, a review of all DOD advisory committees was initiated by Joe Kaspar, SECDEF Hegseth's then-chief of staff.
 The committees were asked to justify their existence by detailing how "their advice 'benefited the DoD, the federal government, and the United States,' and how it aligns with President Donald Trump’s goals and Hegseth’s priority of 'restoring the warrior ethos.'"

 On 23 April 2025, Defense Secretary Pete Hegseth dismissed all members of the DOD's advisory boards, including the DPB, as part of a "zero-based" review.
 The announcement stated that the disbandment was to "support the new strategic direction and policy priorities of the Department, we require fresh thinking to drive bold changes."
 However, this was not a permanent disbandment; new committee members were to be recommended by the committees' sponsors within 30 days.

 As of May 2025, the last meeting minutes available were from June 2024.

+In June 2026, Secretary Hegseth approved the appointment of former US trade representative Robert Lighthizer as chair of the re-established Defense Board, with former senator Norm Coleman as vice chair; the board consists of 13 additional individuals, including businessman Marc Andreessen, writer Michael Anton, former congressman and retired US Navy pilot Mike Garcia, venture capitalist Blake Masters, and foreign policy strategist Michael Pillsbury.